-- · A procedural irregularity that affected the outcome. - New evidence being discovered that was not reasonably available at the time of the determination or dismissal. - A conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter of the Investigator(s) or Decision-Maker(s).
+- A procedural irregularity that affected the outcome. - New evidence being discovered that was not reasonably available at the time of the determination or dismissal. - A conflict of interest or bias for or against Complainants or Respondents, generally or individually, that affected the outcome of the Investigator(s), or Decision-maker(s).

-The Title IX Coordinator will examine all evidence to determine if the appeal has merit.
-If the Title IX Coordinator was previously an Investigator or Decision-Maker in the case, a new Decision-Maker will make this determination.
-In either case, the Title IX Coordinator or new Decision-Maker will make an unbiased objective conclusion as to the appeal's merit and issue a written decision describing the result of the appeal and the rationale for the result, and will provide the written decision simultaneously to both parties.
+The Title IX Coordinator will examine all evidence in order to determine if the appeal has merit.
+The Title IX Coordinator will make an unbiased objective conclusion as to the appeal's merit and issue a written decision describing the result of the appeal and the rationale for the result, and will provide the written decision simultaneously to both parties.